Local Government Act 1988

 The Local Government Act 1988 (c.
 9) is an act of the Parliament of the United Kingdom.
 It was famous for its controversial section 28.
 This section prohibited local authorities from promoting, in a specified category of schools, "the teaching of the acceptability of homosexuality as a pretended family relationship".

 The act included a number of other provisions affecting local authorities.
 Part I introduced compulsory tendering of contracts for certain types of activities.
 Part II dealt with aspects of public sector contracting.
 Part III allowed housing authorities to provide financial assistance to people living in private property.
 Section 38, part of the "miscellaneous and general" coverage of Part IV, abolished dog licences.

+Provisions

 Part 1

 Part 1 of the act provided for the following activities to be subject to compulsory competitive tendering (CCT):